-Prior to training in psychiatry at Stanford’s research residency track Jason received his bachelors degree in biology and philosophy from Union College.
+Prior to training in psychiatry at Stanford’s research residency track Jason received his bachelor’s degree in biology and philosophy from Union College.
 He spent three years as a Post-Baccalaureate IRTA fellow at the National Institute of Neurological Disorders and Stroke investigating and developing MRI reportable contrast agents to map neuronal connectivity.
-Following this he entered the Medical Scientist Training Program (MD/PhD) at SUNY Stony Brook University.
+Following this he entered the Medical Scientist Training Program (MD/PhD) at the State University of NY Stony Brook University.
 There he completed a doctoral dissertation in neuroscience under the mentorship Dr. Josh Huang at Cold Spring Harbor Laboratory.
 His thesis work employed mouse genetic dissections of excitatory and inhibitory cortical circuits with a focus on the circuitry of chandelier inhibitory interneurons in prefrontal cortex.
-He trained in psychiatry as a resident physician in Stanford Psychiatry and Behavioral Sciences’ research residency track.
-His research interests include uncovering circuit mechanisms of psychiatric illness such as drug addiction and mood disorders with hopeful applications to novel therapeutics.